Chris00/ocaml-cairo/README.md

 Compilation & Installation
 --------------------------

-The easier way to install this library — once the perquisites are set up — is to use [opam](http://opam.ocaml.org/):
+The easier way to install this library — once the prerequisites are set up — is to use [opam](http://opam.ocaml.org/):

     opam install cairo2